 Just as data has revolutionized other industries, healthcare can benefit from thoughtful use of data.
 Along with our partners, we see many opportunities for Truveta to advance healthcare.
 Here are just a few examples.

 Variation in patient care today is enormous, with different treatments, procedures, and tests for patients with similar conditions.
 Physicians must work from their own knowledge base, lacking scalable tools informed by data.

-Truveta will provide a data platform with longitudinal insights that links together underlying health conditions, treatments, and outcomes so physicians can learn how to best treat patients and share this knowledge broadly, enabling them to provide better care for their communities.
+Truveta will provide a de-identified data platform with insights across health conditions, treatments, and outcomes so physicians can learn how to best treat patients and share this knowledge broadly, enabling them to provide better care for their communities.

 It has been said the best care in the world is somewhere, but not everywhere.
-With Truveta, all health systems can have the opportunity to learn from each other.
+With Truveta, health systems can have the opportunity to learn from each other.

-Data at scale can help improve health equity, particularly when it includes diversity across ethnicity, socio-economic, and other factors.
-The Truveta platform will be able to help fuel understanding, leading to discovery, and better care for all communities.
+An at-scale, deidentified dataset can help improve health equity, particularly when it is reflective of the ethnic, socio-economic, and geographic diversity of the nation.
+The Truveta platform can help fuel understanding, leading to discovery, and better care for communities.

 The COVID-19 pandemic illustrates how quickly healthcare must move to effectively serve patients.
 Which treatments are most effective?
 Which vaccines are most effective?

 There are nearly 7,000 rare diseases affecting 30 million people in the U.S. and it is impossible for physicians to be experts on all of them.
-For many patients and families with these conditions, their journey is long and winding while they seek answers.
+For many patients and families, their journey is long and winding while they seek answers.

-The Truveta platform will enable doctors to learn from the latest data and experts, broadening their toolset from their personal experience of one to the experience of thousands.
-By uniquely aggregating data from millions of de-identified datasets, Truveta could help cut the diagnostic odyssey in half for certain rare conditions, helping inform physicians and families on the best treatment and therapies, and improving quality of life.
+The Truveta platform plans to enable doctors to broaden their toolset from their personal experience of one to the experience of thousands.
+Truveta aims to reduce the diagnostic odyssey for certain rare conditions, helping inform physicians and families on the best treatment and therapies, and improving quality of life.